mediacurrent/olas2021/drupal/components/integrating/card.md

 * **THEME HOOK:** Tells you what entity you are currently looking at.
 In this example we are looking at the **node**, which is what we want since we are trying to configure the Blog nodes with the right component.
 * Next I have outlined all the possible template FILE NAME SUGGESTIONS Drupal is telling us we can use for this particular type of node.
 We know we are looking at a node as all the template suggestion names start with the word **node--\***.
 We can get as specific or general as we need to.
 * Finally, I have pointed out where the current template being used \(`node.html.twig`\) is located.

-{% hint style="info" %}
-**IMPORTANT:** To ensure we are all following along with the same article type, please ensure you selected an article from the _From our blog_ collection of articles.
-This means you should see the word `teaser` somewhere in the list of template names above.
-If don't see it, close your code inspector and repeat steps 2 & 3 above with a different article.
-{% endhint %}

 ### Creating a template suggestion for Blog teaser view mode